gardener/gardener/docs/proposals/26-workload-identity.md

-Wherever the Seed API is referring to secrets, it will be extended to refer to workload identities, as of now these are the fields `spec.backup.` and `spec.dns.provider` and they will have new field `workloadidentityRef` holding the name and the namespace of a workload identity resource.
+Wherever the Seed API is referring to secrets, it will be extended to refer to workload identities, as of now these are the fields `spec.backup.` and `spec.dns.provider` and they will have new field `workloadIdentityRef` holding the name and the namespace of a workload identity resource.
 The respective `secretRef` fields will be made optional and validation will ensure only one of `secretRef` and `workloadIdentityRef` is used at a time.